Severson-Group/AMDS/Motherboard/docs/Motherboard_REVC.md

 | 14 | GND |
 | 15 | GND |

-### 2. IsoSPI communication interface
+### IsoSPI communication interface

 The isoSPI communication interface is implemented using [LTC6820](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6820.pdf).
 This IC provides a bi-directional interface between standard SPI signals and differential pulses.
-The maximum and minimum operating conditions are provided in the following table:
+The operating conditions are provided in the following table,

 | Parameter                             |    Conditions     |   MIN   |  MAX  |
 |---------------------------------------|-------------------|---------|-------|